yaustar/yaustar.github.io/playcanvas-editor-api-tools/readme.md

 The project projects the skybox onto geometry creating a more 'grounded' and realistic look to the scene via a custom shader.

+The option is only available when the entity that has the script `project-skybox-chunks.js` attached is selected.

 ![](images/projected-skybox.gif)

 ### Launch Tab